varigence/docs/bimlflex/concepts/delete-detection.md

 Enabling delete detection will generate dedicated processes that can run separate from any of the regular data loading processes.
 This allows an end to end processing pipeline for deletes.

+The delete detection processes will load all defined Source- and Integration Keys from the source data set into a deleted table that corresponds to the object that the delete detection is applied for.
+This table (for ADF) or cache (for SSIS) will be used to compare the incoming source data with.
+If a key is missing from the source compared to what is in the delete object, it is identified as a *deleted key*.

 ## Implementing Delete Detection

 ### Enabling Delete Detection